tlittenberg/ldasoft/galactic_binaries/src/README.md

 In that case, the output filename is LDC1-4_GB_v1_1.5mo.dat

 # Access LDC VGB key parameters with python
 The user inputs ~/LDC1-3_VGB_v1.hdf5 to the code, and the output is LDC key information, in order of increasing source frequency.
-Output is saved to the user's working directory.
+(Output is saved to the user's working directory. )

     ldc_vgb_key.py

 # Access LDC Galaxy key parameters, with python
 The user inputs ~/LDC1-4_GB_v1.hdf5 to the code, and the code outputs key parameters corresponding to a specific frequency range.
 For example, one could input the frequency range analyzed by gb_mcmc, described next.
-Output is saved to the user's working directory.
+(Output is saved to the user's working directory.)

     ldc_radler_key.py

 # Run gb_mcmc on Fourier transformed LDC data.

+The user's working directory should be where they want the output of gb_mcmc to be saved.

 The following assumes the user is analyzing a frequency segment of LDC1-3_VGB_v1_{n}mo.dat, or LDC1-4_GB_v1_{n}mo.dat, where n = {1.5, 3, 6, 12, 24}.
 The input data are obtained from fft_ldc_data.py, described above.